Thursday, 31 October 2024

 Judea would surely be the place of greatest danger to Jesus.
 They had a Roman Governor there but he was directly influenced by the Jewish elite.
 That did not keep Jesus out of that community.
 We do find him deliberately going there, as reported: Now when Jesus had finished these sayings, he went away from Galilee and entered the region of Judea beyond the Jordan (Matthew 19:1 ESV).
 Mark also reports Jesus being active in the south: He set out from there and went to the region of Judea and across the Jordan.
 Then crowds converged on him again, and as was his custom he taught them again (Mark 10:1 ESV).

 Jesus continued in Judea and his message included baptism.
 He was supported by his disciples, which would assist with larger numbers..
 Report reached the Pharisees of Jesus’ doings and of public responses.
-(Perhaps the Pharisees had arranged for surveillance.)
+(Perhaps the Pharisees had arranged for surveillance?)
 Jesus was told about the reports: Now Jesus learned that the Pharisees had heard that he was gaining and baptizing more disciples than John-- although in fact it was not Jesus who baptized, but his disciples.
 So he left Judea and went back once more to Galilee.
 Now he had to go through Samaria.
 [John 4:1-4 NIV].
 Clearly Judea had become a “hot spot” of antagonism.
 To remain there would be to risk relentless conflict.

-The religious antagonism to Jesus had reached a crescendo.
+The religious antagonism to Jesus reached a crescendo.
 After this, Jesus traveled around Galilee.
 He wanted to stay out of Judea, where the Jewish leaders were plotting his death.
 But soon it was time for the Jewish Festival of Shelters, and Jesus’ brothers said to him, “Leave here and go to Judea, where your followers can see your miracles!
 (John 7:1-3, NLT).
 He decided at that moment to stay out of Judea.
 In fact Jesus did go up to Jerusalem for the festival.
 Perhaps he was shielded by favourable crowds.

 Specific locations in Judea are rare in the account (Jerusalem, Bethany and Jericho excepted).
 There appears to have been an oscillation in Jesus’ movements.
 Jesus did not stay away from Judea but surely took care to move away from recognised risk when it appeared.
 Then the time finally came when he would spend his last period there.